Skip to content

 Use single_limit if you want to control the component operation using the heating limit datapoint.

-Outside air temperature Yes T_AIR_ODA
+Outside air temperature No T_AIR_ODA Input

-Heating limit Yes CTRL_SV_UP
+Heating limit Yes CTRL_SV_UP Output

 Schedule No Currently, the accepted schedule format looks like this